 How to Write About Your Life: Webinar with Penelope Trunk

 This course will teach you how to write about your life.
-It includes four days of of video sessions and email-based course materials.
+It includes five days of of video sessions and email-based course materials.
 You can purchase this workshop for anytime, on-demand access.
 The cost is $195.

 The secret sauce to all good blog posts is writing about yourself.
 Successful blogs infuse the personality of blogger into whatever the blog topic is.
 And successful professional sites do this as well.
 In fact, as early as 2008, the Harvard Business Review was warning executives that social media won’t work for them if they don’t do it themselves with no ghost writers—because they need to use their personality.